The Music Streaming Sessions Dataset: Introduction

-One of the main ambitions of this dataset release is to enable public research on two central challenges facing online streaming services, namely predicting if a user will 1) skip a track, and 2) move from one listening context to another.
-In addition to these problems, the dataset enables research on other challenging machine learning problems.
+One of the main ambitions of this dataset release is to enable public research on two central challenges facing music streaming services, namely understanding when a user will 1) skip a track, and 2) move from one listening context to another.
+Related to this dataset we therefore also organized a skip prediction machine learning challenge for the 2019 WSDM Cup.
+More generally, we expect that this dataset will spur further research in the area of Music Information Retrieval (MIR), where it will function as a partial expansion of the Million Song Dataset (MSD) \cite{bertin2011million}.
+For the first time we provide a dataset that links track audio features with user listening behaviour.
 Finally, sequentially recommending items for users is of particular importance to music streaming services but also to other types of services, such as news or e-commerce, for example in next-basket recommendation.
 We believe the underlying solutions for these cases would be comparable to those for music.

+Our contributions are therefore threefold: (1) we provide the only dataset of streaming logs and interactions currently available to the public in Section \ref{sec:Dataset}; (2) we provide an analysis of the logs in Section \ref{sec:Analysis}; and (3) we identify important research questions that can be addressed using this dataset in Section \ref{sec:Problems}.